-April 27, 2014 the Congregation will meet to Call Mario Bolivar as our Associate Pastor.
+April 27, 2014 the Congregation Called Mario Bolivar as our Associate Pastor.

-Dr. Lindsey now continues to our serve as Senior Pastor, accountable for Worship and Preaching, Pastoral Care, Session and Administration, and the Ministry of the Church.
-The Associate Pastor will be responsible for Christian Education for all ages, especially Youth; but also for technology and ever expanding evangelism of social media communication tools; as well as outreach to those who may not be members and those who may not reside year-round in this community.
+Dr. Lindsey (Craig) continues to our serve as Senior Pastor, accountable for Worship and Preaching, Pastoral Care, Session, Administration, and the Ministry of the Church.
+Rev. Bolivar (Mario) our Associate Pastor is responsible for Christian Education for all ages, especially Youth; but also for technology and ever expanding evangelism of social media communication tools; as well as outreach to those who may not be members and those who may not reside year-round in this community.
 We discover that because of Weddings and Baptisms, Retirements and Job Transfers, this congregation has members living in Chittenango and Pennsylvania who attend regularly; we have members in Boston and SF California who could be more motivated in their faith if we could meet them through regular communication and pastoral care.
-We hope that this will serve as an innovative model for ministry, as one is Called to serve as Senior Pastor, and another as Associate Pastor is able to further extend the spiritual nurture of the people of God!
+We hope that this will serve as an innovative model for ministry, as one is Called to serve as Senior Pastor, and another as Associate Pastor to further extend the spiritual nurture of the people of God!

 Children @ 1st Pres